cuocchie/MongoDB-Schemas-Autogeneration/README.md

 > This code only use for research purpose.
 Any problem, please report to cuocchie@gmail.com.

+## About us:
+This project was made by:
+- Đoàn Việt Hưng
+- Nguyễn Trọng Đạt
+- Nguyễn Đức Huy
+- Nguyễn Thành Đạt

 ## General Idea

 - Get an insight about the performance difference between SQL (MySQL) and No-SQL (MongoDB).
-- Create a simple schema which has a table/collection contain 1 mil records/documents.
+- Create a simple schema which has a table/collection contain ***100 milions*** records/documents.
 - This code only focus on auto generate data and optimize insertion into MongoDB database.

 ## About Schema